The Perfect Gyeongju Itinerary

 Gyeongju was the capital of Korea’s Shilla Dynasty (57 BC – 935 AD) and is often considered to be a ‘museum without walls’.
-That’s because of the hundreds of historic sites, artifacts, and attractions all over the city.
-If you are looking for a fun city to explore while in Korea or on a weekend away from Seoul, Gyeongju will not disappoint!
+That’s because of the hundreds of historic sites, artifacts, and attractions all over the city – there are so many things to d in Gyeongju!

 Here’s my perfect Gyeongju Itinerary